Bank of Scotland

 What we know

 - Henry Dundas, 1st Viscount Melville was Governor of the Bank of Scotland from 1790-1811.
-As well as governor, he was also Home Secretary in William Pitt the Younger’s government and some historians argue that he was partly responsible for delaying the enactment of the bill to abolish the transatlantic slave trade by 15 years.
-In his legal career he successfully represented Joseph Knight a former slave, seeking his legal freedom in Scotland (1778).
+As well as governor, he was also Home Secretary in William Pitt the Younger’s government.
+During this time, he was instrumental in deferring the abolition of the transatlantic slave trade.
+It is estimated that more than half a million Africans were enslaved as a result.